mrkkrp/markkarpov.com/tutorial/megaparsec.md

 * Components of a line fold can only be more indented than its start.
-* `sc'` consumes whitespace with newlines in such a way that after consuming whitespace the column is greater than initial column.
+* `sc'` consumes whitespace with newlines in such a way that after consuming whitespace the column number is greater than initial column.
-* To stop, `sc'` should encounter the opposite situation, that is, column after consumption should be less than or equal to the initial column.
+* To stop, `sc'` should encounter the opposite situation, that is, the column number after consumption should be less than or equal to the initial column.
 At that point it fails without consuming input (thanks to `try`) and `scn` is used to pick up whitespace before that new thing that will start at that column.
 * Previously used `sc'` already probed whitespace with space consumer which consumes newlines.
-So it only logical to also consume newlines when picking up trailing whitespace.
+So, it is only logical to also consume newlines when picking up trailing whitespace.
 This is why `scn` is used on the line (1) and not `sc`.